What is Find A Grave?

 His hobbies are finding graves, reading, dialectical conversations, eating Frosted Mini-Wheats, honing his extraordinary ability to quote Bugs Bunny Cartoons from memory.
 He also spends a lot of time in the shadowy underworld of the International Spork Black Market.

 A.J. first joined Find a Grave as a member in 1998, then was made an Administrator in 2000, and now is a Curator of Archives since 2013.
 He spends as much time as possible exploring fascinating cemeteries.
 He can often be found running and cycling at the historic Rose Bowl in Pasadena, and hiking in the nearby San Gabriel mountains.
 A.J. is a musician, recording and playing in a myriad of incredibly oddball bands.
 He also enjoys playing computer adventure games, solving jigsaw and crossword puzzles, reading lots of books and generally remaining a happy spirit!

 Humphrey Bogart, Hobart Bosworth, and my first "celebrity" grave I happened upon, Merle Oberon (Cathy in Wuthering Heights).

 To Kill a Mockingbird, To Have and Have Not, and It's a Wonderful Life.

 Born in Salt Lake City, Utah.
-She has been interested in cemeteries since living nextdoor to one and working as a florist for many years.
-She is especially drawn to cemeteries that are diverse and have an atypical history.
-She is interested in the cultural dispersion of our connection with the dead.
+Interested in cemeteries since living next door to one and working as a florist for many years.
+She's especially drawn to cemeteries that are diverse and have an atypical history.
+Also interested in the cultural dispersion of our connection with the dead.

 Enjoys books by Geraldine Brooks, Paulo Coelho, Zafon, and religious literature.
 Reading is her favorite leisure.